Pre-Employment Programs

 Evaluation

 This program is based on a 70% assessment model.
 A course passing mark is 60% and a passing overall program mark is 70%.
 Students must successfully complete each course to complete the program.
-The practicum and MIP 115 Industry Tickets and Training are based on a pass/fail assessment.
-Students must “pass” the practicum to complete the program.
+MIPP 115 Industry Tickets and Training and MIPP 116 Special Capstone Project are based on a pass/fail assessment.
+Students must “pass” the Special Capstone Project to complete the program.

 Graduation Credential